microsoft/onnxruntime-inference-examples/mobile/examples/phi-3/ios/LocalLLM/LocalLLM/README.md

 ```

-  2. ONNX Runtime needs to be compiled based on different platforms.
-For iOS, you can compile based on arm64 / x86_64
+  1. ONNX Runtime needs to be compiled based on different platforms.
+For iOS, you can compile for arm64 or x86_64 based on needs.
+If you running on ios simulator on an Intel mac, compile for x86_64.
+And arm64 for an ARM based mac to run the simulator or actual iphone device.

-  3. It is recommended to directly use the latest iOS SDK for compilation.
+  2. It is recommended to directly use the latest iOS SDK for compilation.
 Of course, you can also lower the version to be compatible with past SDKs.

-### **C. Compiling Generative AI with ONNX Runtime for iOS**
+#### **C. Compiling Generative AI with ONNX Runtime for iOS**

 ```bash